neilg63/dynamic-token/README.md

 ```rust
 let options = AuthOptions::new("my_cryptic_shared_api_key").set_tolerance_secs(15);
 ```
-This will work if the client and server clocks are synchronised, shared the same API key and request does not take longer than 15 seconds.
+This will work if the client and server clocks are synchronised, share the same API key and the initial HTTP request does not take longer than 15 seconds.
 Short time-outs help prevent DDOS attacks

 #### Heavyweight API endpoint with a large payload such a file upload